invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 Terraform is an Infrastructure as Code (IaC) tool that allows you to define and provision cloud resources in a repeatable, automated way.

-If not already download, you can download by following guides from [Hashicorp](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started)
+If you haven't installed Terraform yet, you can download it by following the guides from [HashiCorp](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started).

 With Terraform, you can provision: